 Signs of Hidden Shower Plumbing Leaks

-Hidden shower plumbing leaks can cause serious moisture damage before visible water ever appears.
-Because the leak often starts behind tile, inside a wall cavity, beneath a shower pan, or around concealed plumbing connections, the first warning signs usually appear somewhere away from the actual leak source.
+Hidden shower plumbing leaks often show up as stains, musty odors, soft drywall, loose tile, damaged flooring, or ceiling marks below the bathroom before visible water appears.
+Because the leak may start behind tile, inside a wall cavity, beneath a shower pan, or around concealed plumbing connections, the first warning sign is often away from the actual leak source.

 Hidden shower leaks matter because water can spread into walls, floors, and framing before the source is obvious.
 Understanding how plumbing leaks cause structural damage helps explain why even small shower leaks should be taken seriously.